Published: Feb 06, 2023

 Transferring to a new insurance company can lead to communication errors and misunderstandings.
 Insurance companies are not all created equal, and a contract with one will not be identical to another.
 Although billing codes are usually interchangeable, costs are not.
 Therefore, reviewing your contracts carefully when switching insurance carriers or when any changes are made to the existing contract is important.

 Even when insurance companies want to pay 100% of the contracted cost, they can only pay what they are billed.
-Coding and documentation errors account for a large percentage of claim denials and underpayments.
+Coding and documentation errors made on the provider’s end account for claim denials and underpayments.
 Providers can avoid these mistakes with a few careful steps on their own.

 • Certified medical coders.
 Coders need a good understanding of medical practices, disease processes, and coding guidelines.
 The coder should be able to spot mistakes in the code being applied.